jaredthirsk/PwdLess/README.md

     },
     "EmailContents": {
-      "Subject": `string: the subject of sent emails`, "Body": `string: the body of sent emails, you add here a string "{{totp}}" that will be replaced by the TOTP once the email is sent, see wiki entry on TOTPs in emails`, "BodyType":  `string: type of message body (ie. "plain" for plaintext and "html" for HTML)` }
+      "Subject": `string: the subject of sent emails`, "Body": `string: the body of sent emails, you add here a string "{{nonce}}" that will be replaced by the nonce once the email is sent, see wiki entry on noncess in emails`, "BodyType":  `string: type of message body (ie. "plain" for plaintext and "html" for HTML)` }
   }